 Kris Solz serves as the Director of Human Resources at EMERGE.
 She earned a bachelor’s in social work from Minnesota State University, a Senior Professional in Human Resources certification from the Human Resources Certification Institute, and a Senior Certified Professional certification from the Society of Human Resource Management.
 She has over 30 years of working in nonprofit organizations.
 She chose to bring her talents to EMERGE because she was already deeply connected to the work, and it felt like coming home.
 She stays because she loves serving the community she claims as her own.

 Mike Wynne is the President and CEO of EMERGE Community Development.
 He has led the organization since its launch in 2006.
 Before that, he served in a succession of positions with Pillsbury United Communities, EMERGE’s heritage organization.
-He was first hired as a direct service staff person in 1988, and then served as center director, program director, and vice president before launching EMERGE in its current form.
+He was first hired as a direct service staff person in 1988, and then served as program manager, director and vice president before launching EMERGE in its current form.
+Under his leadership, EMERGE has grown from a $3 million annual budget and 35 FTE staff members to currently $12 million and 80 FTE staff and 50 ongoing paid training employees.
+During this time, Mike has led the development of a portfolio of highly acclaimed workforce programs, social enterprises and community development projects.